PhD in Nutrition and Exercise Physiology with Emphasis in Nutrition

 About the Program

-The PhD in Nutrition and Exercise Physiology with Emphasis in Nutrition provides training in the distinct core nutrition knowledge described by the Graduate Nutrition Education Committee of the American Society for Nutrition: general research skills; structure and biochemical and metabolic functions of nutrients and other dietary constituents; food, diets, and supplements; nutritional status assessment; nutrition and disease; nutrition interventions and policies; and, analytical skills.
-Graduate students also receive training in laboratory research, seminar preparation and delivery, scientific writing, problem solving and research grant writing.
-Graduate study in nutritional sciences at the University of Missouri offers the advantage of interdisciplinary nutrition research that is facilitated via the many research centers at MU, including Food for the 21st Century (F21C), the Botanical Center, the Life Sciences Center and the MU Nutritional Center for Health (MUNCH).
+The PhD in Nutrition and Exercise Physiology with an Emphasis in Nutrition provides advanced training aligned with core competencies established by the American Society for Nutrition, including research skills; nutrient structure, metabolism, and function; food and dietary supplements; nutritional assessment; nutrition and disease; nutrition interventions and policy; and analytical methods.
+Students also receive training in laboratory research, seminars, scientific writing, problem‑solving, and grant writing.
+The program is supported by a strong interdisciplinary research environment at the University of Missouri, with access to multiple research centers including the Botanical Center, the Life Sciences Center, and the MU Nutritional Center for Health (MUNCH).

 Degree Requirements